tudelft3d/geo2021/rules/index.md

 ## P2

-- you do not need to register for P2 yourself, the coordinator (Clara) did this for all students who submitted topics
+- talk to your supervisors to agree on a date and time within the correct weeks of the [graduation calendar](../dates/)
+- register by sending an email to `graduation-bk@tudelft.nl` before the [registration deadline](../dates/)
 - [template P2](../templates/#p2)
 - one week before your P2, you need to email your final P2 proposal to: (1) your first supervisor; (2) your second supervisor; (3) the delegate of the board of examiners assigned to you (you can see that in the calendar entry for your P2); (4)  'BoardofExaminers-BK@tudelft.nl'.
 The email must state as subject: "P2 graduation plan + [your student number]".